-- 1. A Financial Institution is a sponsored investment entity if (a) it is an Investment Entity established in [CD]; and (b) an Entity has agreed with the Financial Institution to act as a sponsoring entity for the Financial Institution; - 2.
-The sponsoring entity is authorised to act on behalf of the Financial Institution (such as fund manager, trustee, corporate director, or managing partner) and complies with the following requirements: - a) The sponsoring entity is a [CD] Financial Institution; - b) The sponsoring entity performs, on behalf of the Financial Institution, all due diligence, reporting and other requirements that the Financial Institution would have been required to perform if it were a Reporting [CD] Financial Institution; - c) The sponsoring entity identifies the Financial Institution in all reporting completed on the Financial Institution's behalf; and - d) The sponsoring entity has notified the [CD] Competent Authority of its status as a sponsor in respect of the Financial Institution and has not had its status as a sponsor revoked by the [CD] Competent Authority.
+- A Financial Institution is a sponsored investment entity if (a) it is an Investment Entity established in [CD]; and (b) an Entity has agreed with the Financial Institution to act as a sponsoring entity for the Financial Institution; - 2.
+The sponsoring entity is authorised to act on behalf of the Financial Institution (such as fund manager, trustee, corporate director, or managing partner) and complies with the following requirements: - a) The sponsoring entity is a [CD] Financial Institution; - b) The sponsoring entity performs, on behalf of the Financial Institution in regard to its responsibilities under the Agreements and the Regulations, all due diligence, reporting and other requirements that the Financial Institution would have been required to perform if it were a Reporting [CD] Financial Institution; - c) The sponsoring entity identifies the Financial Institution in all reporting completed on the Financial Institution's behalf; and - d) The sponsoring entity has notified the [CD] Competent Authority of its status as a sponsor in respect of the Financial Institution and has not had its status as a sponsor revoked by the [CD] Competent Authority.